Melbourne’s Rental Crisis: Why 2026 Rents May Climb Again

 Melbourne’s Current Rental Market

-Melbourne’s rental market saw a distinct pattern: demand fell sharply during 2020–21 as international students and migrant workers left due to pandemic border closures, briefly lowering rents.
-However, demand rapidly surged again from 2022–2023, causing rents to hit new peaks.
 Recently, I assisted a family move from Brunswick after their rent increased by 15%, illustrating how rental affordability in Melbourne has deteriorated sharply.
-With average households approaching 30% rent-to-income ratios, renters face mounting pressure and tough relocation decisions.
+With median rents now chewing up about a quarter of the typical renting household’s income, renters face mounting pressure and tough relocation decisions.

-For context, during the 2020 pandemic, the vacancy rate had spiked to about 4–5% as international students and migrants left the city – a stark contrast to the sub-2% tight market of 2022–23.
-This recent uptick to ~1.9% vacancy suggests a small but welcome increase in supply, even if rental costs in Melbourne for tenants are still near record highs.
+For context, during the 2020 pandemic, the vacancy rate spiked to about 4–5% as international students and migrants left the city — a stark contrast to the sub-2% tight market of 2022–23.
+Since then, conditions have eased slightly: Melbourne’s rental vacancy rate lifted to 2.0% in November 2025 (up from 1.8% the month before), suggesting a small but welcome increase in supply, even if rental costs for tenants are still near record highs.

-As someone who helps families and renters navigate Melbourne’s property landscape every day, I’ve witnessed firsthand how the Melbourne rental crisis is reshaping every corner of our city.
-This crisis doesn’t discriminate—it’s not just hitting trendy inner-city apartments or high-demand suburbs like Richmond or Fitzroy; it’s spread citywide, even to places once thought of as affordable havens.
-Over the last year, Melbourne’s overall median rent has jumped roughly 9.6%, but certain suburbs have blown past that citywide average, showing double-digit price hikes in previously affordable outer suburbs.
+As someone who helps families and renters navigate Melbourne’s property landscape every day, I’ve witnessed first-hand how the Melbourne rental crisis is reshaping every corner of our city.
+This crisis doesn’t discriminate — it’s not just hitting trendy inner-city apartments or high-demand suburbs like Richmond or Fitzroy; it’s spread city-wide, even to places once thought of as affordable havens.
+Over the year to June quarter 2025, Melbourne’s Metropolitan Rent Index rose 2.5 per cent, with rents remaining near record highs.
+However, certain suburbs have blown past that broader pace, showing double-digit price hikes in previously affordable outer areas.

-Areas like Dandenong, on the southeastern fringe, have surged dramatically, seeing an annual rent increase of about 16%.
-Meanwhile, Broadmeadows in Melbourne’s north isn’t far behind, with rents climbing around 14% annually.
-Even Werribee, in the southwestern suburbs, saw rents spike 13%, placing significant strain on renters who thought they’d found a budget-friendly alternative.
+Areas like Dandenong, on the south-eastern fringe, have surged dramatically, seeing an annual rent increase of about 16 per cent.
+Meanwhile, Broadmeadows in Melbourne’s north isn’t far behind, with rents climbing around 14 per cent annually.
+Even Werribee, in the south-western suburbs, saw rents spike 13 per cent, placing significant strain on renters who thought they’d found a budget-friendly alternative.
 Just recently, my team helped a young family relocate from Carlton to Dandenong, chasing affordability.
-However, what was once a pocket-friendly move turned stressful when they realised rents in Dandenong had already soared significantly.
+However, what was once a pocket-friendly move turned stressful when they realised rents in Dandenong had already soared.

-The ripple effect is clear—Melbourne’s outer-ring suburbs are facing unprecedented rental pressures, largely driven by people being priced out of the inner-city and middle-ring areas and pushed further out.
-CoreLogic data highlights this perfectly: outer municipalities like Greater Dandenong, Hume (Broadmeadows), and Wyndham (Werribee) are now leading Melbourne’s rental market in price growth, though their absolute rents ($520/week for Dandenong, $480/week for Broadmeadows and Werribee) remain somewhat below central Melbourne’s median (approximately $570–590/week).
+The ripple effect is clear — Melbourne’s outer-ring suburbs are facing unprecedented rental pressures, largely driven by people being priced out of the inner-city and middle-ring areas and pushed further out.
+CoreLogic data is often cited as highlighting this shift: outer municipalities like Greater Dandenong, Hume (Broadmeadows), and Wyndham (Werribee) have led rental growth at times, even if their absolute rents (for example, $520 per week for Dandenong and $480 per week for Broadmeadows and Werribee) remain below metro benchmarks.
+For context, metropolitan Melbourne’s median weekly rent was $570 in the June quarter 2025, and Domain reported Melbourne’s median house rent holding at $580 per week in the September quarter 2025.

 One of the biggest shifts I’ve seen over the past five years is how the Melbourne rental crisis has slowly erased the cost advantage we once had over cities like Sydney.
 Back in 2019 and early 2020, Melbourne renters were in a better position, paying less for housing and spending a smaller share of their income on rent.
 It wasn’t perfect, but it was manageable for many.
-Fast forward to mid-2025, and that gap has closed.
-Today, the typical renter in Melbourne is spending around 27 to 30% of their household income on rent, which is just a fraction below what people are paying in Sydney.
+Fast forward to September 2025, and that gap has narrowed.
+Renting the median dwelling in Melbourne was costing the typical household about 28.1% of gross income (around 29.2% for houses and 26.9% for units) — only a step behind Sydney, where renting the median dwelling was taking about 33.7% (around 35.2% for houses and 31.5% for units).

 Just last month, I helped a couple with two kids move from Glen Iris to Werribee.
 They loved their old place, but the rent jumped nearly $180 a week on renewal—staying wasn’t an option.
 Thankfully, they booked their move on our Way Cheaper Wednesdays, scoring a handy 15 % discount that made the relocation a little easier on their budget.